LEap In to a conversation

 B. “I think the anti-immigrant attitude in this country is completely misguided.
 I mean, nobody complains about Americans or Australians coming here.
 It’s obvious the outrage is really about certain types of people.
 It’s racism, pure and simple.
 If you really cared about Britain, you’d acknowledge how much immigrants contribute instead of worrying about the tiny percentage of people who might pose a risk.”

-C. "From what you've shared, I can understand that there are real challenges that emerge when we have people arriving here and we don't know their criminal history.
+C. “From what you’ve shared, I can understand that there are real challenges that emerge when we have people arriving here and we don’t know their criminal history.
 I can see why that would be a security risk.
 For me, the other challenge that comes from this issue is how migrants are spoken about by some parts of the media and some politicians.
-I have friends from minority backgrounds who no longer feel safe walking the streets - they're scared they're going to be attacked because of how they look, and that's deeply concerning to me.
-It would be great if we could find a way to discuss this issue nationally without risking harm to minority communities in the process."
+I have friends who no longer feel safe walking the streets - they’re scared they’re going to be attacked because of how they look, and that’s deeply concerning to me.
+It would be great if we could find a way to discuss this issue nationally without risking harm to minority communities in the process.”

 D. “Data shows that net migration figures have risen in recent years, but most of that is from people coming legally for work or study.
 When you put it into perspective, the number of people arriving on small boats is so small that it really doesn’t present much of a problem.”